 Password and logon Information

-1. Make sure you keep your logon IDs, passwords and token in a safe place.
-Never
+1. Make sure you keep your logon IDs and passwords in a safe place.
+Never store your

-store your login, password and token information in clearly visible places.
+login and password information in clearly visible places.

-2. Do not share your logon information with other users and never disclose your token
+2. Do not share your logon information with other users.

 3. Choose passwords that are difficult for others to guess and use a combination of letters and